cspr-rad/kairos-spec/src/spec.typ

 Any ZK validium can be described as a combination of 6 components.
 For this project's version 0.1, we made the following choices:
 - Consensus layer: Casper's L1, which must be able to accept deposits and withdrawals and accept L2 state updates
-- Contracts: Simple payments
+- L2 transactions supported: Simple payments
 - ZK prover: Risc0 generates proofs from the L2 simple payment transactions
 - Rollup: Risc0 also combines proofs into a batch proof, posted on L1
 - L2 nodes: A centralized L2 server connects all other components
 - Data availability: The L2 server offers an interface to query public inputs and their associated proofs as well as the validium's current state

-From a services perspective, the system consists of four components:
+From a services perspective, the system consists of three components:
 - L1 smart contract: This allows users to deposit, withdraw and transfer tokens
 - L2 server: This allows users to post L2 transactions, generates ZKPs and posts the results on Casper's L1, and allows for querying the validium's current state.
 This is also where the ZKPs and batch proofs are generated.
 // - Web UI: Connect to your wallet, deposit, withdraw and transfer tokens, and query the validium's state and your own balance
-// - CLI: Do everything the Web UI offers, and query and verify the Validium proofs
+- CLI: Connect to your wallet, deposit, withdraw and transfer tokens, query the Validium's state and your own balance, and query and verify the Validium proofs

 == L2 server